 Net cash provided from financing activities was \$235.8 million for the Successor Period.
 Financing activities during the Successor Period included \$357.0 million in proceeds from our new Term Loan Agreement, \$17.3 million in borrowings under the Company's new ABL Credit Agreement, \$96.9 million from the issuance of common shares and an additional \$25.0 million from the issuance of preferred stock.
 All of these cash inflows were used to the fund the Business Combination and other operational activity such as equipment purchases.
-These cash inflows were offset by payments for redemptions of common stock totaling \$231.4 million, \$20.9 million for the payment of debt issuance costs associated with the Term Loan Agreement and new ABL Credit Agreement, and \$8.1 million in payments for underwriting fees.
+These cash inflows were offset by payments for redemptions of common stock totaling \$231.4 million, \$20.9 million from the rem Loan Agreement and new ABL Credit Agreement, and \$8.1 million in payments for underwriting fees.